MANHATTAN CITY MANAGER RESIGNS

 After serving four years as Manhattan City Manager, Gary D. Greer announced

 his resignation to the City Commission on Monday, November 22.
-Mr.
+Mr. Greer is

 resigning to take a vice president position with Steel and Pipe Supply